 What will the weather be like when you plan to visit?
 This is a big, giant, important consideration when you’re choosing your road trip destinations.
 You’re probably not going to head to the desert in August, or the mountains in December.

-When we drove to San Diego and back, we left the Chicago suburbs in mid-February and returned mid-March.
+When we drove to San Diego and back, we left the Chicago suburb of Elgin Illinois in mid-February and returned mid-March.
 That impacted what we could do and where we could go.

 This is where my husband was the voice of reason.
 I was all like “ooh – let’s take the back roads all the way through Illinois and Missouri and then let’s camp everywhere” and he was like “Theresa – we’re leaving in February.”